Vyral/adam-rodriguez/_posts/2019-12-23-how-can-you-get-started-investing-in-real-estate.md

   - Real Estate
 excerpt: >-
-  If you have plans to become a real estate investor, we’re here to take you through the process step by step so you know what to expect.
+  If you have plans to become a real estate investor, we’re here to take you through the process step by step.
 enclosure:
 pullquote: 'Stay patient, look for a gem, and don’t sway from your goals.'
 enclosure_type: video/mp4